crystal-xz-huang/tetris/README.md

 ## Commands

 - `r` - Rotate the current piece clockwise
 - `R` - Rotate the current piece counter-clockwise
 - `n` - Remove the current piece and add a new one at the top of the field
 - `s` - Move the current piece down one row.
 - `S` - Drop the current piece to the bottom of the field
 - `a` - Move the current piece to the left by one column
 - `d` - Move the current piece to the right by one column
 - `p` - Place the current piece into the field
 - `c` - Allow the player to choose which piece will drop next
 - `?` - Output the current state of the game
 - `q` - Quit the game

 ## Getting Started

 To get a feel for this game, try it out in a terminal!

 ### Compilation

 To compile the game, run the following command:

 ```
-dcc -o tetris tetris.c
+gcc tetris.c -o tetris
 ```

 ### Running the Game

 To run the game, execute the compiled program:

 ```
 ./tetris
 ```

+## Example Gameplay